yuex1994/yuex1994.github.io/index.md

 -   **Hardware Engineering Intern, Google.**
     Jun 2018 - Dec 2018, Mountain View, CA, USA
-    > Implemented Quantization framework to convert floating-point TensorFlow model to fixed-point model for edge-device applications.
+    > Implemented Quantization framework to convert floating-point TensorFlow model to fixed-point model for edge-device applications
-    > Developed end-to-end ML applications on domain specific accelerators.
+    > Developed end-to-end ML applications on domain specific accelerators
-    > Explored runtime overhead and parallel algorithms to optimize the applications.
+    > Explored runtime overhead and parallel algorithms to optimize the applications
-    > Measured and characterized performance and power for the accelerators.
+    > Measured and characterized performance and power for the accelerators
-    > Explored a simulator-based power model for the accelerators.
+    > Explored a simulator-based power model for the accelerators

 -   **Research Intern, Intel Labs Beijing**
     Dec 2015 - Jun 2016, Beijing, China